OpenRCT2/docs/playing/shops_and_stalls/index.rst

 Shops & Stalls
 ==============

 Some of the simplest buildings in the game are the many shops & stalls available to be built.
 Many of these shops sell one or two small items: a meal, a drink, or some souvenir of your park.
-While very cheap to build, they don't turn too large of profit.
-Managing the different aspects of shops & stalls can help to get some supplemental cash flowing, and in some cases, is actually the objective of the scenario!
+While very cheap to build, they don't turn too large a profit.
+Managing the different aspects of shops & stalls is necessary to keep your guests satisfied and can help to get some supplemental cash flowing.
+In some cases, managing them is actually the objective of the scenario!

 General Information
 -------------------